Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

   </tr>
 </table>

-With that out of the way, there are two methods to resolving the non-cursed
-scenarios:

-### Sunbound Holy - Always Away

-While the rule of "always rotate away from the boss" does not always result in the party ending up directly opposite the boss, the movement is a consistent 90 degree turn.
+If we do *not* have a cursed scenario, then we follow the "always rotate away" rule.
+This is a consistent, 90 degree rotation that ideally goes slower rather than fast (i.e: under-rotating is fine, over-rotating is not).

 <table>
   <tr>